MLB stadiums by capacity: Biggest, smallest baseball parks

 Capacity: 21,803

 Monterrey’s baseball stadium welcomed MLB games in 2018 and again in 2019.
-There are no plans to schedule future regular-season games, but the Boston Red Sox will play two exhibition games there against the hometown Monterrey Sultanes before the 2025 regular season.
+There are no plans to schedule future regular-season games, but the Boston Red Sox played two exhibition games there against the hometown Monterrey Sultanes before the 2025 regular season.

 5. Estadio Alfredo Harp Helú